-Staff, volunteers and regular visitors are required to complete this form and pass it to Lydia Board if they have a safeguarding concern about a child in our school.
+Staff, volunteers and regular visitors are required to complete this form and pass it to Lydia Board or Jen Brooker if they have a safeguarding concern about a child in our school.

-Hevingham and Marsham Primary School Partnership and Hevingham Under 5's and Hevingham Under 5's

 Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-1 Nature of conc ern/disclosure
+Nature of concern/disclosure

-Please include where you wer nat you saw, who else was

-there, what did the child say o r do and what you Said.
+Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

 Time & date of incident:

 Who are you passing this information to?
 Name:

 Position:

-[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]
+[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed]

+[Make it clear if you have a raised a concern about a similar issue previously]

 Your signature:

 Time form completed: Date:

-Hevingham and Marsham Primary School Partnership and Hevingham Under 5's and Hevingham Under 5's
+Enter your school name/logo here

 Time form received by DSL:

 Action taken by DSL:

 Referred to?

-Referred to:

-Attendance Police Just One CADS PSA Early Help Other Lead Number Family Focus
+AttendancePoliceJust OneCADSPSACommunity & OtherLeadNorfolkPartnerships

 Date: Time:

 Parents informed?
 Yes / No (If No, state reason)

 Feedback given to?

-Pastoral team Teacher Child Person who recorded disclosure

 Pastoral team Teacher Child Person who recorded disclosure

 Further Action Agreed: e.g. School to instigate a Family Support Process, assessment by Children's Services

 Full name: DSL Signature: Date: